How is managed the safety on board?

 Rules and regulations to prevent and to contain smoke and fire are in place and strictly followed on board all MSC cruise ships.

 The MSC Cruises’ fleet uses several different systems for the prevention of fire.
-The main system for prevention is the Consilium System which consists of the following different types of detectors located throughout the ship and divided by the type of the area to be monitored.
+The main system for prevention is the Consilium System which consists of different types of detectors located throughout the ship and divided by the type of the area to be monitored.
 This prevention system is supported by Fire Patrol, a patrol operated by on board firemen 24 hours a day, in four hour shifts.
-The patrol is recorded by a digital system with several points located in various areas of the
+The patrol is recorded by a digital system with several points located in various areas of the vessel.

 The MSC Cruises’ fleet uses several different systems to control the spread of fire and smoke including fire-rated interior doors and partitions, fire dampers and ventilation systems.